Absence of Malice: Plot

-Wells suggests that Quinn resign because Gallagher's legal donations to Quinn's political committee cast suspicions on his motives in issuing his statement clearing Gallagher.
-Wells also suspects that Gallagher set everything up but cannot prove it, so he will not investigate further.
-Finally, he fires Rosen for malfeasance.
-The newspaper prints a story written by a different reporter revealing details of the incidents.
+Wells suggests Quinn resign over Gallagher's legal donations to the political committee and the perception it resulted in Gallagher's exoneration.
+Wells, unable to prove Gallagher set everything up, drops his investigation and fires Rosen for malfeasance.
+The newspaper prints a story setting the record straight.

-The final scene shows Carter and Gallagher having a cordial conversation on the wharf where Gallagher's boat is docked before he sails away and leaves the city.
+Carter and Gallagher have a cordial conversation on the wharf before Gallagher sails away from the city.

 Production

 The movie was written by Kurt Luedtke, a former newspaper editor, and David Rayfiel (uncredited).
 Newman said that the film was a "direct attack on the New York Post," which had earlier published a caption for a photo of Newman that he said was inaccurate.
 Because of the dispute, the Post banned Newman from its pages, even removing his name from movies in the TV listings.

 Reception

 Critical response

 Absence of Malice received mostly positive reviews.
 Newman and Dillon's performances were praised, as was Brimley's cameo.
 Many reviewers compared the film to the 1976 Oscar-winner All the President's Men.
 In his review, Time magazine's Richard Schickel wrote "Absence of Malice does not invalidate All the President's Men.
 But with entertainment values – and a moral sense – every bit as high as that film's, it observes that there is an underside to journalistic gallantry."
 Similarly, Variety called it "a splendidly disturbing look at the power of sloppy reporting to inflict harm on the innocent."

 The Chicago Sun-Times Roger Ebert wrote that some may take the approach "that no respectable journalist would ever do the things that Sally Field does about, to, and with Paul Newman in this movie.
 She is a disgrace to her profession."
 Instead he preferred a "romantic" approach, writing that he "liked this movie despite its factual and ethical problems" and was not "even so sure they matter so much to most viewers".
 Janet Maslin of The New York Times found the movie "lacking in momentum", but praised its "quiet gravity".
 Although Pauline Kael described the film as only "moderately entertaining", she offered higher praise for Newman's "sly, compact performance" and particularly for "the marvelously inventive acting of Melinda Dillon".

 Rotten Tomatoes gives the film a score of 82% based on reviews from 28 critics, with an average score of 6.8/10.